netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 # Algorithm Considerations {#algcon}

-What has changed:
-- Much better MPU
+The availability of a PAN layer provides addditional information that can be used by algorithms for congestion control, RTT estimation, MTU estimation, ... and others.
+It also requires additional algorithms, for example for path selection.

+The additional information includes
+- path metadata with route information, including MTU and hardware limits on bandwidth and latency
-- Knowledge about shared links/routers between paths
+- comparability of multiple paths which gives knowledge about shared links/routers between paths
-- indication of latency+bandwidth limits.
-- (Potentially live traffic info: Avoid "pulsing" -> Simon Scherer?)

-## Algorithms
+## MTU Detection

-- MPU detection algorithm can be removed/replaced with metadata query See Path MTU Discovery in {{Section 14.3 of QUIC-TRANSPORT}} and
+MPU detection algorithm can be removed/replaced with metadata query See Path MTU Discovery in {{Section 14.3 of QUIC-TRANSPORT}} and
 {{Section 5.8 of QUIC-MP}}.

-- Congestion control algorithms:
+## Congestion Control

+Congestion control (CC) algorithms can benefit from exact knowledge of a path:

+- When using multiple paths, a CC algorithm can access information as to if and where the paths overlap and some of the properties of the overlapping sections.
+- If implemented by the QUIC-MP library, a CC algorithm can be notified of every paths change, allowing it to reset only when necessary.
+  Without a PAN layer, a CC algorithm has to rely on 4-tuple changes to trigger a reset, with the drawback that changes may get unnoticed (in case of path change without 4-tuple change) or that a reset may be unnecessary (in case only the NAT mapping changed whike leaving the rest of the route intact).

+See also {{Section 5.3 of QUIC-MP}}.

+## RTT Estimation

 - Must reset on path change (how?).
-  - Should benefit from knowledge about path overlaps.
-  - Follow BCP 133, see {{Section 7.10 of CC-ALGORITHMS}}.
-- Roundtrip time estimator.
-  - Must reset on path change (how?).
 See also from {{Section 5.1 of QUIC-MP}}:
   "If path validation process succeeds, the endpoints set the path's congestion controller and round-trip time estimator according to
   {{Section 9.4 of QUIC-TRANSPORT}}."
 - {{Section 5.4 of QUIC-MP}} describes how data packets and acknowldegement packets may be sent on different paths, making it difficult to detemine the RTT.
   - With PANs, the path is known, so it is easy to tell whether data and acknowledgement were sent on the same path or not.
   - With PANs, we could recommend a policy (**TODO recommend?**) that ACKs should be sent on the return path of the data (**TODO** why are they sent on different paths?
 Outside path abandon?)
   - With PANS, explicit path probing is easier.
   - We can try to derive lower and upper limits from analysing latency of non-disjoint paths.
 - Should benefit from knowledge about minimum latency expected on a path, see {{metadata}}.
 - This allso affects packet scheduling, see {{Section 5.5 of QUIC-MP}}.

-- Retransmission & PTO:
-  See {{Section 5.6 of QUIC-MP}} and {{Section 5.7 of QUIC-MP}}.
-- Path selections algorithms
+**TODO** Has this the same purpose as RTT estimation?

 - Latency polling
   - How bad is latency polling?